 Insights and Design Opportunities

 A frequent challenge that long-distance families face is finding time that works for them to get together.
 This becomes especially difficult for people living in different time zones.
-It’s nice to have synchronizing activities such as eating together or watching something together while video chatting, but it is difficult to manage schedule with the time difference.
+It’s nice to have synchronizing activities such as eating together or watching something together while video chatting, but it is challenging to manage a schedule with the time difference.
 However, having a constant presence at home while designing for asynchronous activities allows remote family members to connect without time constraints.

-3. Spontaneous and non-verbal communication can provide unique ways of communicating with families and friends living far apart
+3. Spontaneous and non-verbal communication can provide unique ways of communicating with for families and friends living far apart

 Designing the Prototypes

 The prototype that I made, Scentie-Talkie, is a wirelessly connected communication device that allows distant others to share presence through a sense of smell.
 Motion from one house is detected using the HIVE motion sensor, and it activates a servo motor to dispense a drop of essential oil through IFTTT/Adafruit channel using Arduino, NodeMCU LoLin.

 With the two sets of the 3d printed prototypes, I wanted to deploy them in real-world scenarios to user-test informally.
 Since it was problematic to send the prototypes to my family members in Korea due to time constraints and technical difficulties, I decided to use it for myself when my partner was traveling for work for a week (from March 17 to 25, 2019) to Amsterdam, Netherlands and while I stayed in Seattle, Washington.
 I picked Bay Laurel for my partner since it reminded me of his regular habit of tea brewing at home.